 In 2016, his work Flight from Ashes was premiered at Trinity College of Music by Grace Buttler (violin) and Irina Lyakhovskaya (piano).
 Sam has participated in workshops at Royal Holloway and his works have been performed around the UK and Europe, with upcoming performances in Scandinavia.
 In 2018, he was selected as one of eight composers commissioned for Royal Holloway’s Distant Voices, Current Drifts project with the Royal Holloway New Music Collective.
 He also recently recorded a trio of choral works in St Peter’s College Chapel, Oxford with Joe Davies (conductor) and singers from the University of Oxford.
 Also in 2018, he was chosen to participate in the 2018 Etchings Festival with the ECCE Ensemble.
+He has upcoming projects in London, Manchester, and Birmingham.

 In addition to his composition work, Sam is a talented oboist.
 He has studied with John Anderson at the Royal College of Music and performed both regionally and internationally.
 He was a member of the National Youth Orchestra of Wales from 2012 to 2017, and was principal oboe of the National Youth Wind Orchestra of Wales in 2015.
 While studying at Oxford University, he performed with the Oxford University Orchestra, Oxford University Philharmonia, St Peter’s Chamber Orchestra, and Oxford University Wind Orchestra.
 Most recently, he was the featured soloist with the Oxford University Wind Orchestra in 2017, performing Weber’s Concertino in C.